 Schedule "E" of the Official Plan identifies the area surrounding downtown Dundas as a "Community Node", this includes the eastern portion of the Study Area ending at Market Street North, while Schedule "E1" designates the area along King Street West as "Mixed Use - Medium Density" from Dundas Street/East Street North ending at Market Street North.
 Policies for both of these designations reiterate the importance of conserving areas of heritage value associated with the downtowns of the former municipalities of Dundas, Ancaster, Stoney Creek and Waterdown and their surrounding neighbourhoods, as well as including additional policies that provide guidance to ensure that new development or redevelopment in these areas is done in a manner that is appropriate and respectful to historic built form and character of the area through adequate transitions, design and built form, while promoting walkable communities.
 Policies within the Community Node and Mixed Use - Medium Density designations states that the City shall define downtown boundaries, heights and densities through secondary planning processes or other detailed planning initiatives, however, currently no secondary plan or detailed planning initiative exist for the area surrounding downtown Dundas.
-Given the limitation of both of these designations within the Official Plan, the Heritage Conservation District boundary terminating at Market Street North would be supported through the existing Official Plan policy framework and could be justified through secondary planning policies as directed through the existing policy.

-Furthermore, the entirety of the Study Area falls within Established Historical Neighbourhoods which are subject to specific Official Plan policies that seek to ensure the appropriateness of alterations, additions or new construction.
+Furthermore, the entirety of the Study Area falls within Established Historical Neighbourhoods which are subject to specific Official Plan policies that seek to ensure the appropriateness of alterations, additions, or new construction.
 While these policies are in place, they are only enforced if a property is subject to a Planning Act application, including Minor Variance or Consent applications.
 Despite these policies, there are numerous properties within Established Historical Neighbourhoods where developments have been permitted that are not in keeping with the surrounding historic context.
-The Study Area, much like many other Established Historical Neighbourhoods throughout Hamilton, provide desirable locations and large lot fabric, however, may not provide the scale and massing of housing stock that is desirable in the 21st century.
+The Study Area, much like many other Established Historical Neighbourhoods throughout Hamilton, provides desirable locations and large lot fabric, however, may not provide the scale and massing of housing stock that is desirable in the 21st century.
 This can result in the demolition and new construction of incompatible built form that detracts from the historic character of an area.
-Additionally, as a result of new Provincial legislation and the demand and opportunity for alternative housing options, municipalities may see an increase in the amount of applications for new builds and alternative housing options.
+Additionally, as a result of new Provincial legislation and the demand and opportunity for alternative housing options, municipalities may see an increase in the number of applications for new buildings and alternative housing options.
 As such, there may be a need for the City to implement additional policies and guidelines within the Established Historical Neighbourhoods policy section to further enforce and ensure compatible built form.